 Peppermint Shower Bombs

 This post for Peppermint Shower Bombs contains affiliate links, which if you buy something helps support this blog, and doesn’t cost you any extra.
-High hive to you!
+High five to you!

 I remember many years ago that I bought something like these, and I thought they were the most awesome thing ever.
 Especially when you’re sick this helps you feel a little better.
 All that hot steam with the refreshing peppermint scent.
 Ahhhhh!
 It seems to me that it helps open the sinus, and clear the mind (I’m not an expert in oils, so that’s just how it makes me feel).